sumioturk/finagle-Sashimi/README.md

 #Current Build
 Unstable.
 Possible malfunctions:
-- Update APIs mulfunctions on all updatable fields: `is8th`, `sashimi`
+- Update APIs malfunction on all updatable fields: `is8th`, `sashimi`

+Somehow the polling server, Maguro, overrides updated fields when it fetches tweets to be deleted.

 # SASHIMI?
 SASHIMI is a web service deleting your tweets periodically.
 Available on `http://SashimiQuality.com:9000`.